-With so much on the line, please consult me at Charles D. Stark, Attorney and Counselor at Law.
+With so much on the line, please contact me online or call at 707-527-9900 to schedule an appointment.
 Mine is an experienced and adaptable law practice.
-I have been rated "Very High" in both legal ability and ethical standards by Martindale-Hubbell.
+I have been rated “Very High” in both legal ability and ethical standards by Martindale-Hubbell.

 It is often worthwhile to consider co-trustees, a combination of a family member to assist with the personal decisions with a professional fiduciary to provide stable discharge of fiduciary duties.

 By completing these two document before your consultation, it will give me a better idea of what your estate planning needs are and will help me tailor your estate plan to suit your needs.

 Successful outcomes start with the right choices about your future.
 My rates are reasonable, either hourly or by flat-fee, and I accept Visa, Master Card, Discover, and American Express.